zaiste/zaiste.net/content/courses/flutter-in-practice/03-stateless-stateful-widgets.md

 +++
 date = 2019-01-22T00:00:00.000Z
-title = "Stateless & Stateful Widgets - Flutter in Practice Video Tutorial" description = """
+title = "Stateless & Stateful Widgets"
+description = """
 This episode of Flutter in Practice Video Tutorial describes the difference between Stateless and Stateful widgets in Flutter.
 """